hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

   * your **user name** on the VM is: **hymo**
   * your **user password** is: `hxroot`
 * Regularly run **system updates**.
 For this purpose, check if the shield-icon on the bottom right is marked with an orange dot.
 If this is the case, double-click on the shields icon and click on **Install Updates**.
 The password is the same as above (`hxroot`).
-* To transfer data from the host system (e.g., your Windows) to the Mint Hyfo VM, enable folder sharing as described in the below section on {ref}`folder sharing <vm-share>`. *Note that you will
+* To transfer data from the host system (e.g., your Windows) to the Mint Hyfo VM, enable folder sharing as described in the below section on {ref}`folder sharing <vm-share>`. *Note that you will not need to add your user name to the VM's vboxsf group (i.e., <s>`sudo usermod -aG vboxsf hymo`</s>).*
-* The TELEMAC installation lives in the home directory (`cd ~/telemac/v8p2`); it is installed with parallel processing modules (`openmpi`), but without AED2 and MED file libraries.
+* The TELEMAC installation lives in the home directory (`cd ~/telemac/v8p2`); it is dynamically compiled with parallelization enabled through `openmpi`, but without the AED2 and MED file libraries.
 To run TELEMAC  use:

 ```
 cd ~/telemac/v8p2/configs